Monthly Market Reports

 First held in 1953 as an initiative of the International Wool Secretariat (IWS), the award the following year helped launch the careers of iconic fashion designers Karl Lagerfeld and Yves Saint Laurent.
 Today, the International Woolmark Prize crosses borders and cultures by recognising outstanding new talent from emerging and established fashion hotspots.

 The International Woolmark Prize is the pinnacle of AWI's activities to promote the use of Australian Merino wool in fashion.
 The competition has gained extraordinary momentum and evolved into a highly coveted, internationally recognised award.

-Over the past two years, the initiative has generated more than $91 million in editorial value.
 The 2014/15 edition of the International Woolmark Prize has expanded to include a menswear category, further promoting the use of Merino wool within the fashion apparel industry.

 Rahul Mishra was awarded the 2013/14 International Woolmark Prize at an event staged during Milan Fashion Week in February 2014.
 Representing India and the Middle East, the mild-mannered designer was praised for his incredible knowledge of techniques and craftsmanship, with stunning embroidery adorning his six-piece capsule collection.

 Edging out ffiXXed (Asia), Christopher Esber (Australia), Sibling (Europe) and Altuzarra (USA), Rahul Mishra was chosen by a panel of experts including: Angelica Cheung (Vogue China), Colette Garnsey (The Woolmark Company), Franca Sozzani, (Vogue Italia, L'Uomo Vogue, Vogue.it), Frida Giannini (Gucci), Tim Blanks (Style.com) and Alexa Chung, with fashion journalist and academic Colin McDowell acting as a mentor.